Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "So Reeko wouldn’t talk.
 What about Father Shaal?
 He always fancied himself the Clan’s second stud, can’t you soften him up?"

 Yeyla’s ears flicked nervously and she duck-nodded.
-"I’ll...try, Mother."
+"I’ll... try, Mother."

 "Good. ...What about the Stonebacks?"